yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

 anchor_cnr = hw2corners(anchors[:,:2], anchors[:,2:])
 ```

-### Model
+###  2.9. <a name='Model'></a>Model

-In this case, we need to have a slight modification to our model, in the output of the previous model, we have 16 grids, each one of a given cell, but this time, we'll need 4x4 outputs for the anchors with positions [0.125, 0.375, 0.625, 0.875], and the same for 2x2 and 1x1, and for each one grid of these activation, the depth need to be equal to : `number of anchors x (Classes + 4)`, because in each position we have 9 anchors, and for each anchors we need to predict the 4 coordinnates (or their corrections), and the probabilities of each one of the C classes.
+In this case, we need to have a slight modification to our model, in the output of the previous model, we have 16 grids, each one of a given cell, but this time, we'll need 4x4 outputs for the anchors with positions [0.125, 0.375, 0.625, 0.875], and the same for 2x2 and 1x1, and for each one grid of these activation, the depth need to be equal to : `number of anchors x (Classes + 4)`, because in each position we have 9 anchors, and for each anchors we need to predict the 4 coordinates (or their corrections), and the probabilities of each one of the C classes.

 This is done by taking the 7x7x512, and constructing three outputs, one of size 4x4x(A x (C + 4)) using a conv with stride two, and a 2x2 and 1x1 output using another 2 convolutions with strides of two: